aarondigu/ROS-with-PX4-SITL-for-Beginners/2. First PX4 SITL and Gazebo Simulation/tutorial-2.md

 roslaunch px4 posix_sitl.launch world:=$(pwd)/Tools/sitl_gazebo/worlds/mcmillan_airfield.world

 ```
 The world by default is `empty.world`, but using the argument `world` we can choose which world we want to simulate.
-For this example I used `bandalays.world`, but you can use any of the [PX4/sitl_gazebo/worlds](https://dev.px4.io/master/en/simulation/gazebo_worlds.html) available.
-You just need to replace `bandalays.world` for `<world_name>.world`.
+For this example I used `mcmillan_airfield.world`, but you can use any of the [PX4/sitl_gazebo/worlds](https://dev.px4.io/master/en/simulation/gazebo_worlds.html) available.
+You just need to replace `macmillan_airfield.world` for `<world_name>.world`.

 6. Once the simulation is running, press the "Enter" key and you should see `pxh >`.